The World's Finest Presents

 REVIEW

-[Note: The Blu-ray release adds an additional 13 minutes of footage back into the movie, including additional moments between The Joker and Harley and some character beats for the Suicide Squad crew.
-However, the story remains untouched.
-While the additional scenes do flush out the characters a little more, the overall impact in minimal.
-If you want more Joker and Harley moments, then these scenes do deliver, though any issues with the film's story, character development, presentation and visual style remain. -- James Harvey]
+[Home media release update: The Blu-ray adds an additional 13 minutes of footage, including more moments between The Joker and Harley and some character beats for the Suicide Squad crew.
+However, the story remains unchanged.
+While these scenes flesh out the characters slightly, the overall impact is minimal.
+If you want more Joker and Harley moments, they deliver, though issues with the film's story, character development, presentation, and visual style remain.]

 MEDIA